DoSOCSv2/DoSOCSv2/README.md

-The discovery and presention of software package license information is a complex problem facing organizations that rely on open source software within their innovation streams. dosocs2 enables easy creation of a "bill of materials" for any software package to represent associated license information.
+The discovery and presention of software package license information is a complex problem facing organizations that rely on open source software within their innovation streams. dosocs2 enables creation of an SPDX document for any software package to represent associated license information.
 In addition, dosocs2 and can be used in the creation and continuous maintenance of an inventory of all open-source software used in an organization.
 The primary audience for dosocs2 is open source